Most of us have landed in confusing situations because of the Facebook active status.

 The Difference Between Green Dot and Active Now Status

-But if the green dot vanishes from the profile but the active status still shows “active now”, it means that the person is no longer available to chat, and they might have left Facebook open.
+But if the green dot vanishes from the profile but the active status still shows “active now,” the person is no longer available to chat, and they might have left Facebook open.

 However, as Facebook frequently introduces updated versions, we hope they will soon bring improvements to the accuracy of their active status as well.